matthewlkramer/Wildflower-TLs-and-Schools/replit.md

 - July 04, 2025.
 Added improved error handling for missing or unauthorized Airtable tables with informative warning messages
 - July 04, 2025.
 Fixed governance documents field mappings to correctly extract "Document type", "Date", and "Document PDF" attachment filenames from Airtable
 - July 04, 2025.
 Updated guide assignments table name from "Guide assignments" to "Guides Assignments" to match actual Airtable table name
+- July 04, 2025.
+Fixed comprehensive schema and TypeScript errors by adding all missing properties to School and Educator interfaces, including SSJ data fields, systems fields, and additional contact information
+- July 04, 2025.
+Corrected checkbox field types from string to boolean for currentPhysicalAddress and currentMailingAddress properties
 ```

 ## User Preferences